whg-training/statistics-course/Genes/practicals/Genes across species/Introduction.md

 of ways to write it.
 But here are some simple things we could aim for:

 - it ought to work
+- it ought to not take too long to do it
 - it ought to be obvious what it does
-- it ought to not take too long to do it

-Arguably the second point is the most important one here.
+Arguably the third point is the most important one here.
 Because if you can figure out what the code does, then you can fix any problems with it and work to speed it up.
 And it will be easy to write about it.
 But if you can't figure it out, you'll end up throwing it away and starting again.